XTP3/Full-Stack-React-File-Uploading-App/README.md

 # About
 This is a full-stack, headless, file-uploading web-application using React and Express.

+This is my very first:
+- JavaScript
+- NodeJS
+- React
+- Express
+- Multer
+- MongoDB
+- Responsive Web
+project.

 ## Installation
 ### Server
 #### Requirements
 - NodeJS
 - TLS/SSL Certificates (recommended)

-Clone or Download the server's files and modify the Config.json accordingly.
+Clone or Download the server's files and modify the Config.json accordingly:

 ```
 {